 Berlin is also a Vegan’s Dream and there are so many Vegan Restaurants and Cafes in Berlin!

-And that should pretty much cover you for your first trip to Berlin!
+And that should pretty much cover you for your first time in Berlin!

-I visited Berlin with lastminute.com but all opinions, thoughts and ramblings are my own!
+I visited Berlin with lastminute.com but all opinions and thoughts are my own!